benjaminRomano/mperf/README.md

 - Java 21+
 - Android SDK Platform‑Tools (`adb` on PATH)
 - `python3`, `tar`, and `gzip` on PATH
+- Xcode Command Line Tools (for iOS Instruments collection)
 - macOS or Linux

 ## Install

 The CLI can be installed using the installation helper.
-Once ran `mperf` will be added to the PATH.
+Once ran `mperf`, `aperf`, and `iperf` commands will be added to your PATH.

 ```
 curl -fsSL https://raw.githubusercontent.com/benjaminromano/mperf/refs/heads/main/scripts/install.sh | bash